AsgerSommer/asgersommer.github.io/_posts/2017-12-05-counting-units-in-latex.md

 comments:   true
 ---

-Ever wondered how to do deal with requests like these, when writing your assignments in LaTeX?
+Ever wondered how to deal with requests like these, when writing your assignments in LaTeX?

 >You have a maximum of two pages to do it.
 One page equals 2400 units (incl. letters, digits and spaces).